Skip to main content

 As with the posting of preprints, journals will approach this issue differently.
 Although most journals now allow authors to submit a preprint before they submit their manuscript, other journals consider preprints to be pre-publication sharing of your research.
 Use your best judgment when deciding what information to include on your poster.

-Yes.
-We understand that no one’s 2020 or 2021 or recent lab rennovations has gone according to plan!
+Yes!
+You do not need to have completed your research to present.
+Many presenters showcase their ongoing research.
 We encourage you to participate with as much of your research as you’re able to present.
 Discussing your work with others in the field can be enriching even in the face of disruption.

 • I still have a question not answered by the FAQs.
 Who should I contact?